What is the sprinter body type?

 All sports have a specific body type.

 I had a client who was a former NCAA Division 1 swimmer.
-And although she had not swum competitively since the 1990s, her lats and shoulders still let you know that she has spent some serious time in the pool.
+And although she had not swum competitively since the 1990s, her lats and shoulders still let you know that she had spent some serious time in the pool.
 She effortlessly walks around in a semi-permanent front lat spread pose!

+Most sprinters (100m-400m) typically have an ectomorph body build.
+I fit squarely into this category.
 Ectomorphs tend to be naturally leaner with narrow shoulders and hips.
-It would take a considerable effort for us to be considered overweight.
+It would take a considerable effort for us to get fat.

-On the other side of the coin, we ectomorphs struggle mightily to gain muscle and strength.
+But ectomorphs struggle to gain muscle and strength.
 This truth could feel like a hard body shot from Iron Mike Tyson to an ectomorph.
-But with enough consistent, quality effort over time an ectomorph can still build a muscular and athletic physique.
+But with enough consistent, quality effort over time an ectomorph can still build a great physique.
+Sprinters who fit into this category include Usain Bolt, Carl Lewis, and Marion Jones.
+On the other hand, some top sprinters, especially in the 100 meters are mesomorphs.

-Strength and muscle gains will come easier for mesomorphs and they also do not easily add fat to their frame.
+Mesomorphs tend to be naturally muscular and possess the most coveted physique in sports.
+They build muscle with an ease that ectomorphs can only dream of.
+Strength and muscle gains will come easier for mesomorphs.
+They also do not easily add fat to their frame.
 Sprinters that fit into this category would be Ben Johnson, Justin Gatlin, and Shelley Ann Fraser-Pryce.

 What Are The Characteristics Of The Sprinter Body?